 After surgical procedures, it is common to experience wounds, swelling, and bruising.
-Many people worry about these symptoms because they fear slow healing and prolonged bruising, causing them to feel even more anxious than about the surgery itself.
+Many people become concerned about these symptoms, as they worry about delayed healing or prolonged bruising, which can cause even more anxiety than the surgery itself.

 For further information or Booking..

-Many people believe swelling and bruising occur due to the surgeon’s heavy-handedness or lack of skill.
-In reality, postoperative swelling and bruising commonly occur after most types of surgery because surgery inherently involves tissue injury, and each person’s body responds differently.
+Many people believe that postoperative swelling and bruising occur due to a surgeon’s heavy-handed technique or lack of skill.
+In reality, swelling and bruising are common after most types of surgery because surgical procedures inevitably involve tissue injury, and each individual’s body responds differently to trauma.

-Although the surgery itself is over, the postoperative care and recovery process have just begun.
-For those about to undergo surgery or who have recently had surgery and want to speed up wound healing and recovery, here are 4 effective methods to reduce swelling and bruising:
+Although the surgery itself may be complete, postoperative care and recovery have only just begun.
+For those preparing for surgery or who have recently undergone a procedure and wish to promote faster healing, the following four methods can help reduce swelling and bruising effectively.

 1. Cold Compress

-Apply a cold compress immediately after surgery and continue using it for the first 48 hours.
-You can use gel packs, moistened washcloths placed in the freezer, or ice packs wrapped in a cloth.
-Cold compresses help control bleeding, reduce pain, and decrease swelling at the surgical site.
-The cold temperature also causes blood vessels to contract and increases blood viscosity, promoting blood clotting and reducing swelling.
+Apply a cold compress immediately after surgery and continue for the first 48 hours.
+Options include gel packs, a clean washcloth chilled in the freezer, or ice packs wrapped in a cloth.
+Cold compresses help control bleeding, relieve pain, and reduce swelling at the surgical site.

-Important precaution : If you have undergone nasal or chin augmentation, do not apply the cold compress directly onto the silicone implant, as this may cause displacement.
+If you have undergone nasal or chin augmentation, do not apply cold compresses directly over the silicone implant, as this may increase the risk of implant displacement.

 2. Elevate Your Head

-During the first 3–5 days after surgery, especially nasal surgery, keep your head elevated above heart level.
-This position helps prevent fluid leakage from blood vessels, reducing swelling.
-When sleeping, use a higher pillow or elevate your head higher than usual.
+For the first 3–5 days after surgery—particularly following nasal procedures—keep your head elevated above heart level.
+This position helps reduce fluid accumulation by limiting leakage from blood vessels.

-Postoperative care isn’t just about external treatments; nutrition also plays a crucial role.
-After surgery, try consuming nutritious foods such as pumpkin, seaweed, water spinach, or black beans.
-These foods are rich in beneficial nutrients, including vitamin A, minerals, dietary fiber, and iron.
-Vitamin A helps prevent postoperative infection, while fiber and minerals regulate body temperature, reduce swelling and bruising, support blood nourishment, eliminate toxins, and protect against infections.
+Postoperative recovery is not limited to external care—nutrition plays an equally important role.
+After surgery, focus on consuming nutritious foods such as pumpkin, seaweed, water spinach, and black beans.
+These foods are rich in essential nutrients, including vitamin A, minerals, dietary fiber, and iron.

-If you want to reduce swelling and bruising quickly after surgery, try these methods consistently.
-Remember, wanting to look beautiful isn’t enough—discipline in self-care is equally important.
+If you wish to reduce swelling and bruising more quickly after surgery, practice these methods consistently.
+Remember, achieving beautiful results requires more than the procedure itself—discipline in postoperative self-care is equally important.

 For further information or Booking..